Seasonal Planning for Guatemala Travel

 Although the weather in the north can be a little more unpredictable, with occasional downpours in November and December, winter is still the perfect time to visit Tikal.
 The warm days (around 75-80°F) and cooler nights (63-66°F) are optimal for exploring the ancient Mayan city and wandering through the cobbled streets of Flores.
 It is also a great time to visit Rio Dulce and Guatemala's Caribbean coastline, where temperatures are usually around 70-80°F. If you can, time your visit with the Garinagu Festival at the end of November.
 If you fancy some R&R on black sand beaches, surfing, and seeing baby sea turtles make their way to the ocean for the first time, then the Pacific beaches are beautiful at this time of year.

-Consider this active 8-day adventure, which includes camping on Guatemala's third-tallest volcano, kayaking on Lake Atitlan, and mountain biking around farms, villages, and colonial ruins.
+Consider this active eight-day adventure, which includes camping on Guatemala's third-tallest volcano, kayaking on Lake Atitlán, and mountain biking around farms, villages, and colonial ruins.

 Sea Turtle Hatchling Release, Monterrico- September to January: Between September and January, Tortugario Monterrico release over 5,000 sea turtle hatchlings back to the ocean as part of their sea turtle conservation program.
 You can volunteer, donate, take part, or just watch.

-Fiesta de Santo Tomás, Chichicastenango - December 13th to 21st: This week-long festival blends together ancient Mayan K’ich’e and Christian traditions.
-The main event on the 21st December is the Palo Voladores (Pole Fliers), where masked dancers climb a giant pole, attach a rope to their feet, and launch themselves from the top in a coordinated dance.
+Fiesta de Santo Tomás, Chichicastenango - December 13 to 21: This week-long festival blends together ancient Maya K'ich'e and Christian traditions.
+The main event on the 21 December is the Palo Voladores (Pole Fliers), where masked dancers climb a giant pole, attach a rope to their feet, and launch themselves from the top in a coordinated dance.

 Chat with a local specialist who can help organize your trip.